Genesis 43 – Joseph Meets His Brothers a Second Time

 a.
 They talked with him at the door of the house: The brothers thought it was wise to explain things to the steward of Joseph’s house before they had to explain it to the Egyptian official himself.

 b.
-Your God and the God of your father has given you treasure in your sacks; I had your money: This was not a lie, because he really did have it, and he gave it back.
-It really was because of God’s goodness that they had the money back.
+Your God and the God of your father has given you treasure in your sacks; I had your money: This was not a lie from Joseph’s steward, because he really did have it, and he then gave it back.
+In addition, it really was because of God’s goodness that they had the money back.
+God gave it to them.

 c.
 He brought Simeon out to them: Joseph fulfilled his promise.